dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 from two superinterfaces then the subinterface can resolve the conflict by redeclaring _m_.*

-*Note that there is no notion of having a 'correct override relation' here.
+*There is no notion of having a 'correct override relation' here.
 With extension types, any member signature can redeclare any other member signature with the same name, including the case where a method is redeclared by a getter, or vice versa.
 The reason for this is that no call site will resolve to one of several declarations at run time.
 Each invocation will statically resolve to one particular declaration, and this makes it possible to ensure that the invocation is type correct.*

-*Note that extension methods (in a regular `extension` declaration, not an `extension type`) have a similar nature: An extension declaration `E1` on `T1` and another extension declaration `E2` on `T2` where `T1 <: T2` behave in a way which is similar to overriding in that a more special receiver can invoke `T1.foo` at a call site like `e.foo()`, whereas it would have invoked `T2.foo` if the static type of `e` had been more general (if that type would then match `T2`, but not `T1`).
+*Extension methods (in a regular `extension` declaration, not an `extension type`) have a similar nature: An extension declaration `E1` on `T1` and another extension declaration `E2` on `T2` where `T1 <: T2` behave in a way which is similar to overriding in that a more special receiver can invoke `T1.foo` at a call site like `e.foo()`, whereas it would have invoked `T2.foo` if the static type of `e` had been more general (if that type would then match `T2`, but not `T1`).
 In this case there is also no override relationship between `T1.foo` and `T2.foo`, they are just independent member signatures.*

-The effect of having an extension type declaration _DV_ with superinterfaces `V1, ..
+*The effect of having an extension type declaration _DV_ with superinterfaces `V1, ..
 Vk` is that the members declared by _DV_ as well as all members of `V1, ..
-Vk` that are not redeclared by a declaration in _DV_ can be invoked on a receiver of the type introduced by _DV_.
+Vk` that are not redeclared by a declaration in _DV_ can be invoked on a receiver of the type introduced by _DV_.*

 ## Dynamic Semantics of Extension Types